Datseris/whyjulia-manifesto/README.md

 ### Extensibility/Composability

 This aspect, while often ignored in programming language discussions, is crucial in academia.
 It can make the difference of a scientific work being a cryptic script forgotten in a hard drive for the rest of time, or instead being a full package (or part of another already established package) that other scientists can then re-use and continue from to accelerate their own research.
+Additionally, good extensibility and composability typically also means code re-use, which itself means good maintainability (that it is easy to maintain your codebase in the long term).

 Thankfully, Julia is objectively the best tool for extensibility and composability in scientific code.
 When it comes to composability with software from other languages, Julia allows _natively_ calling C/FORTRAN code.
 Packages such as PythonCall.jl or RCall.jl allows directly calling code from the respective languages (in fact, PythonCall.jl allows the typical object oriented syntax to be used in Julia).